aakashrajawat00/web-project/README.md

 ## Features
 User registration and login with encrypted passwords.<br>
-User can browse and search for tours by location, duration, and date. <br>
+User can browse and search for tours by location, distance, and date. <br>
 User can view detailed information about each tour. <br>
-User can book a tour and manage their bookings. <br>
+User can book a tour bookings. <br>
 Admin can manage tours, bookings, and users.<br>
-Payment gateway API integration for e-commerce transactions.<br>
-External APIs used for weather information and maps.<br>

 ### Pages